Bikash-Malu/Mentor_Offical/README.md

 Before running the project, ensure you have the following installed:

 - **Java 17**: Make sure you have Java 17 (or later) installed on your machine.
-- **Database**: Set up a database (e.g., MySQL, PostgreSQL) and configure the application to connect to it.
+- **Database**: Set up a database MySQL and configure the application to connect to it.

 ## Installation